Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 - Gain an understanding of the consulting process

-- Acquire essential consulting skills for contracting, collecting, analyzing, and presenting data
+- Acquire essential consulting skills for contracting with clients, collecting, analyzing, and presenting data

-- Learn consultant techniques in the areas of strategy formulation, market research, operations, performance management, and project management
+- Learn consulting techniques in the areas of strategy formulation, market research, operations, performance management, and project management

 - Learn how to engage more effectively with those consulting for your organization